By Saima Anto, R.Ac, R.TCMP

 Treating hyperactivity with Acupuncture

 Traditional Chinese Medicine recognizes at least six common types of hyperactivity, each caused by a different systemic imbalance.
-Hyperactivity, poor concentration, and insomnia can be accompanied by numbness and tingling, dizziness, blurred vision and dry eyes, irritability, and tendency to thinness.
-Clearly, such a case requires a different approach than if the hyperactive patient instead experiences tendency to gain weight, speech impairment, lassitude and fatigue, and loose stools, for example.
+Hyperactivity, poor concentration, and insomnia can be accompanied by numbness and tingling, dizziness, blurred vision, and dry eyes, irritability, and tendency to thinness.
+Clearly, such a case requires a different approach than if the hyperactive patient instead experiences the tendency to gain weight, speech impairment, lassitude and fatigue, and loose stools, for example.

 Whatever the mix of symptoms you experience, and whether they are severe or mild, your acupuncturist can pinpoint the specific systemic imbalances causing them, and explain what to expect from a course of treatment based on a plan tailored to your needs.